-- Upon completion of the program, students will demonstrate professional behavior consistent with employer expectations as advanced-level respiratory therapists. - Upon completion of the program, students will demonstrate the ability to comprehend, apply, and evaluate clinical information relevant to their roles as advanced-level respiratory therapists. - Upon completion of the program, students will demonstrate technical proficiency in all the skills necessary to fulfill their roles as advanced-level respiratory therapists.
+- Upon completion of the program, students will demonstrate professional behavior consistent with employer expectations as registered respiratory therapists. - 2.
+Upon completion of the program, students will demonstrate the ability to comprehend, apply, and evaluate clinical information relevant to their roles as registered respiratory therapists. - 3.
+Upon completion of the program, students will demonstrate technical proficiency in all the skills necessary to fulfill their roles as registered respiratory therapists.